seanh/sidecar/content/pages/about.md

 Title: About
 Summary:
-    <a href="https://github.com/seanh/sidecar">Sidecar</a> is a plain but
+    <b>Sidecar</b> is a plain but pretty theme for the
-    pretty theme for the <a href="https://getpelican.com/">Pelican</a> static site generator that works great on both mobile and desktop.
+    <a href="https://getpelican.com/">Pelican</a> static site
-    For installation instructions and configuration settings see the
+    generator that works great on both mobile and desktop.
+For installation instructions and configuration settings see
-    <a href="https://github.com/seanh/sidecar"><b>README on GitHub</b></a>.
+    <a href="https://github.com/seanh/sidecar"><b>Sidecar's README on
+    GitHub</b></a>.
 This page shows some of the features you can use when writing pages and articles.
 Stylesheet:
     .example {
       margin-left: var(--ok-line-height);